newscoop/newscoop-docs/api/tutorial.rst

 * The Newcoop Publication you are accessing.
 * The URI of your client web application which parses the authentication token sent by Newscoop.

-After adding the client application, make a note of the `Client id` displayed in the table, you need it to authenticate.
+After adding the client application, make a note of the "Client id" displayed in the table, you need it to authenticate.

 .. _authentication: